PhoenixGreen/Cypherpunktimes-articles/april-news.md

 With the latest halving transaction fees have skyrocketed meaning it could cost 150$ a transaction.
 Typically the biggest gains and price appreciation for Bitcoin occur post halving.
 A news story below confirms this and has the previous gains listed and the predicted gain this year.

-It follows a surge in Bitcoin's price to an all-time high of $73,803.25 in March, having spent much of 2023 slowly recovering.
-On Thursday the 25th of April the world's biggest cryptocurrency was trading at $63,800.
+Bitcoin's price hit an all-time high of $73,803.25 in March, having spent much of 2023 slowly recovering from a bad period in 2022.
+On Thursday the 25th of April Bitcoin was trading at $63,800.

 https://www.investopedia.com/bitcoin-halving-4843769

 ## Samourai Wallet

-For those of you unfamiliar with Samourai wallet here is a brief introduction:
+For those of you unfamiliar with the Samourai wallet here is a brief introduction:

-The Samourai wallet is a mobile software wallet for Bitcoin that has a strong focus and emphasis on user privacy as well as security.
-It is a wallet which is fundamentally inline with the principles in which Bitcoin was founded, being decentralization, financial privacy, transparency, security, and fungibility.
+The Samourai wallet is a wallet for Bitcoin that has a strong focus on user privacy as well as security.
+It is a wallet that attempts to follow the core principles of Bitcoin.
+Transactions should be decentralized, anonymous, and private.

 On April 24, the cryptocurrency market experienced a brief tumble following the news of the arrest of Samourai Wallet Bitcoin founders by the United States Department of Justice (DOJ).